 How to Touch Up Wall Paint Without It Showing

-Same tin.
-Same brush.
-Same wall.
-The kid stuck a sticker on the wall, the sticker peeled the paint, you grabbed the leftover Wash & Wear from the laundry shelf, dabbed it on, stood back, and the touch-up flashes silver in raking light.
-The patch is more visible than the original damage.
-Why?
+Same tin, same brush, same wall.
+The kid stuck a sticker on the wall, the sticker peeled the paint, you grabbed the leftover Wash & Wear from the laundry shelf, dabbed it on, stood back — and the touch-up flashes silver in raking light.
+The patch is more visible than the original damage was.
+I get this call a lot, especially from people who’ve done their walls within the last few years and assumed touch-ups would be invisible.
+Heres where most people go wrong: they treat the touch-up like a mini paint job when its actually a different technique entirely.

-Three reasons, all fixable.
-One: sheen mismatch — the touch-up has a slightly different sheen than the surrounding wall because new paint reflects light differently to paint that’s been sitting for two years.
-Two: pigment drift — Dulux and Wattyl batches drift slightly between manufactured runs, so even your “same tin” might be 6 LRV points off if it’s old.
+Three reasons it flashes, all fixable.
+One: sheen mismatch — the touch-up has a slightly different sheen because new paint reflects light differently to paint thats been sitting on the wall for two years curing under UV.
+Two: pigment drift — Dulux and Wattyl batches drift slightly between manufactured runs, so even your “same tin” might be 6 LRV points off if its older than a year.
 Three: technique — the touch-up was applied with too much paint, leaving a slightly raised edge that catches light at the patch boundary.
+Trust me on this, the technique fix is the biggest of the three.

-The technique fix is the “feather and dab” method.
+The technique answer is the “feather and dab” method.
 The pigment-drift fix is to take a chip into Bristol or Dulux Inspirations Paint and have them tint a fresh quarter-litre.
 The sheen fix is to wait 24 hours after the touch-up so the new paint has time to settle into the same sheen as the old paint.
 Combined: invisible touch-up.
+I’ve done a few of these now and the combined method works on 95% of patches.

 What you’ll need